Saisusmitha24/Reality-check/README.md

-🧠 Reality Check GPT
+# 🧠 Reality Check GPT

-AI-powered Business Idea Validator — powered by GPT & local data
+**AI-powered Business Idea Validator — powered by GPT & local data**

-💡 About
+## 💡 About

-Reality Check GPT helps aspiring entrepreneurs evaluate the real-world potential of their business ideas based on location-specific data.
+**Reality Check GPT** helps aspiring entrepreneurs evaluate the real-world potential of their business ideas based on location-specific data.
 By combining OpenAI’s GPT model with simulated demand signals and competitor analysis, the app delivers a fast, intelligent, and structured assessment of your startup concept.

-Whether you're launching a new coffee shop or a niche tech service, this tool helps answer a vital question:
+Whether you're launching a new coffee shop or a niche tech service, this tool helps answer the critical question:
-"Will this work in my area?"
+**"Will this work in *my* area?"**

+---

-🚀 Features
+## 🚀 Features

-🔍 Smart Location-Based Validation
+- 🔍 **Smart Location-Based Validation**
-Enter your business idea and a location — get tailored insights in seconds.
+  Input a business idea and a location to get tailored insights in seconds.

-🧭 AI-Generated Success Prediction
+- 🧭 **AI-Generated Success Prediction**
-Uses GPT to evaluate feasibility, estimate success probability, and identify risks.
+  Uses OpenAI’s GPT to estimate feasibility, success probability, and potential market fit.

-📊 Key Metrics at a Glance
+- 📊 **Key Metrics at a Glance**
-Market size, local demand, competition level, and more — neatly visualized.
+  Market size, local demand, competition level, and more — visualized clearly.

-🧠 Actionable Insights & Warnings
+- 🧠 **Actionable Insights & Risk Warnings**
-See what’s promising and what could go wrong before investing your time or money.
+  Understand strengths and risks before investing resources.

-📍 Simulated Competitor Analysis
+- 📍 **Simulated Competitor Analysis**
-Dummy but realistic competitor profiles give users a sense of market saturation.
+  Dummy but realistic competitor data gives a feel for the local market landscape.

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Frontend: Streamlit for responsive UI
+- **Frontend:** Streamlit

-AI Backend: OpenAI GPT-3.5 (gpt-3.5-turbo) via openai Python SDK
+- **AI Engine:** OpenAI GPT-3.5 (`gpt-3.5-turbo`) via `openai` Python SDK
+- **Location Services:** Geopy (Nominatim)

-Location & Demand Signals: Geopy (Nominatim), placeholder Google Trends data
+- **Trend Signals:** Simulated Google Trends data (placeholder)

-Data Handling: Pandas

-Other: Python, JSON parsing, basic error handling
+- **Data Handling:** Pandas, JSON
+- **Language:** Python 3.3